Olga Cabrera Hansen: Activity in the legal field

-Olga Cabrera Hansen is one of the people who worked most, from the legal field, for the reconstruction of what happened in the Information Service of the Rosario police during the dictatorship, the place where the clandestine detention center was set up largest in the province of Santa Fe and where she was detained.
+Hansen is one of the people who worked most, from the legal field, for the reconstruction of what happened in the Information Service of the Rosario police during the dictatorship, the place where the clandestine detention center was set up largest in the province of Santa Fe and where she was detained.

-When she was released, in 1978, she was not paralyzed.
-She approached the Permanent Assembly for Human Rights and began to tie things together, relate relatives of the disappeared with former detainees, to reconstruct the courses in what she called yesterday "that sinister puzzle".
+When she was released, in 1978, she approached the Permanent Assembly for Human Rights and began to tie things together, relate relatives of the disappeared with former detainees, to reconstruct the courses in what she called yesterday "that sinister puzzle".
 Together with her colleague, Delia Rodríguez Araya, they investigated complaints and gave form to the Feced case, which began in January 1984 in the provincial courts.

 Until 1979, when she started working at APDH, the agencies limited themselves to receiving requests from relatives and processing habeas corpus that always had negative results.
 One day, the witness was with Delia, and three young women arrived asking about their sister, María Sol Pérez Losada.
 "Did she suffer from the kidneys?"
 Olga asked.
 It was like that, then, she told them to go to Buenos Aires to talk to two detainees who had been with her.
-"With that anecdotal fact the entire chain of denunciations began," the lawyer recalled yesterday.
+"With that anecdotal fact, the entire chain of denunciations began," the lawyer recalled yesterday.